ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

   - If you're running a database or a virtual machine on your {{site.data.keyword.blockstorageshort}}, make sure that the data isn't altered during the copy to avoid data corruption.
 If you have any bandwidth concerns, do the migration during off peak times.
 If you need assistance with these considerations, open a support ticket.

 3. Copy your data across.
-   - **Microsoft Windows** - To copy data from your original {{site.data.keyword.blockstorageshort}} LUN to your new LUN, format the new storage, and copy the files over by using Windows Explorer.
+   - For **Microsoft Windows**, format the new storage, and copy the data from your original {{site.data.keyword.blockstorageshort}} LUN to your new LUN by using Windows Explorer.
-   - **Linux** - You can use `rsync` to copy over the data.
-This is an example:
+   - For **Linux**, you can use `rsync` to copy over the data.
+Here is an example:
    ```
    [root@server ~]# rsync -Pavzu /path/to/original/block/storage/* /path/to/new/block/storage
    ```